shuhaowu/shuhaowu.github.com/src/blog/2022/02-linux-rt-appdev-part2.rst

 .. meta::
-   :title: Real-time software development with Linux, part 2: configuring Linux for real-time
+   :title: Real-time programming with Linux, part 2: configuring Linux for real-time
    :authors: Shuhao Wu
    :created_at: 2021-04-11 18:30

+`Part 1 </blog/2022/01-linux-rt-appdev-part1.html>`_ - Part 2 - `Part 3 </blog/2022/03-linux-rt-appdev-part3.html>`_

 In the `last post </blog/2022/01-linux-rt-appdev-part1.html>`_, I went over the definition of real-time (RT) and listed a few sources of latency.
 I noted that